Skip to content

 Response

 The function returns a Promise<CredentialVerificationResult>.
-The CredentialVerificationResult includes a status field, which can have one of the following values:
+The CredentialVerificationResult is a discriminated union type with the following structure:

 FieldTypeDescription